 - Each parent’s ability to cooperate and communicate with the other parent

-- Each parent’s history of substance abuse, domestic violence, or other criminal activity
+- Each parent’s history of substance abuse, domestic, or other criminal activity

 - It’s important to note that each case is unique and that the court will consider all relevant factors before making a decision.

 Legal Representation in Child Custody Battles